 A conflict might be in a book because real events inspired the author.
 For instance, Angie Thomas modeled Khali from The Hate U Give after several incidents of police killing unarmed black men.

 Conflict activities for literary analysis may need specifically tailored for individual stories, and variations of these start discussions.
-For when you need a quick activity to study a novel or short story’s conflicts, I hope this list gets you started.
+For when you need a quick activity to study a novel or short story’s conflicts, I hope this list of literary elements activities gets you started.

 Looking for extra, ready to print and teach materials to teach conflict?
 This Conflict Graphic Organizer Bundle will work work with any novel or short story to set students up for success with literary analysis.